raghavrnair/DSAI-Project-/README.md

 DSAI Mini Project Data Cleaning .ipynb - This notebook consists of the the data cleaning part of our code.

-ExploratoryDataAnalysis.ipynb - This notebook consists of the exploratory data analysis that we did on our datasets.
+DSAI Mini-Project Exploratory Analysis .ipynb - This notebook consists of the exploratory data analysis that we did on our datasets.

 DSAI Mini-Project Deep Learning.ipynb - This notebook consists of our deep learning and LSTMs analysis of the ten crypto currencies we worked with.